billwear/maas-rad/originals/commissioning-and-hardware-testing-scripts-snap-2-7-cli-2478.md

 |Packages|[CLI](/t/commissioning-and-hardware-testing-scripts-deb-2-7-cli/2484) ~ [UI](/t/commissioning-and-hardware-testing-scripts-deb-2-7-ui/2485)|[CLI](/t/commissioning-and-hardware-testing-scripts-deb-2-8-cli/2486) ~ [UI](/t/commissioning-and-hardware-testing-scripts-deb-2-8-ui/2487)|[CLI](/t/commissioning-and-hardware-testing-scripts-deb-2-9-cli/2488) ~ [UI](/t/commissioning-and-hardware-testing-scripts-deb-2-9-ui/2489)|
  snap-2-9-ui -->

 MAAS runs scripts during enlistment, commissioning and testing to collect data about nodes.
-Both enlistment and commissioning run all builtin commissioning scripts, though enlistment runs only builtins.
+Both enlistment and commissioning run all builtin commissioning scripts, though enlistment runs only built-ins.
 Commissioning also runs any user-uploaded commissioning scripts by default, unless the user manually provides a list of scripts to run.
 MAAS uses these commissioning scripts to configure hardware and perform other tasks during commissioning, such as updating the firmware.
 Similarly, MAAS employs hardware testing scripts to evaluate system hardware and report its status.

 ---